-We love them all so much that we couldn’t rank them #1 to #14, so they’re listed alphabetically.
+We love all of these so much that we couldn’t rank them #1 to #14, so they’re listed alphabetically.

 Bad With Money

-Cults!
-Money sharks!
-Shopping addiction!
-Economic mobility!
-No subject is off limits on this podcast that takes a close look at the intersection of finances and social justice.
-Comedian and New York Times bestselling author Gaby Dunn plays host to politicians, journalists, and activists as they discuss these trending (and often controversial) topics.
+Do you love hearing about cults, money sharks, shopping addictions, or anything to divert your attention away from life’s stressors?
+Then this is the podcast for you.
+We love that no subject is off-limits on this podcast, which takes a close look at the intersection of finances and social justice.
+Comedian and New York Times bestselling author Gaby Dunn is a lively host to politicians, journalists, and activists as they discuss these trending (and often controversial) topics.

 The Fairer Cents

-If you’re a woman — or just interested in the money issues unique to women — subscribe to Tanja Hester and Kara Perez’s podcast immediately.
-The hosts of “The Fairer Cents” don’t simply hand out financial advice.
-Instead, they discuss the complex issues facing women like the economics of motherhood and the wage and wealth gaps.
+Listen up: If you’re a woman — or just interested in the money issues unique to women — subscribe to Tanja Hester and Kara Perez’s podcast immediately.
+It’s a favorite amongst our female team members here at Ally.
+We love that the hosts of “The Fairer Cents” don’t merely hand out financial advice.
+Instead, they discuss the complex and current issues facing women like the economics of motherhood and the wage and wealth gaps, which are more relevant than ever.

 Marriage, Kids and Money

 Host and family man Andy Hill is all about helping his listeners “strengthen their family trees and live financially free.”
-From raising money-smart kids, strengthening marriages, and paying off mortgages, “Marriage, Kids and Money” guides young families through financial planning in a personable and empathetic way.
+It’s a message that those of us with families appreciate, especially when having a family can make money tighter than ever.
+From raising money-smart kids, strengthening marriages, and paying off mortgages, “Marriage, Kids and Money” guides young families through financial planning in a personable and empathetic way we applaud.

 Geared to the seemingly most-maligned generation, host and certified financial planner Shannah Compton Game promises to “expand your brain and help you live your life on your terms.”
+It’s a welcome antidote to the negative millennial messaging we so often see.
 “Millennial Money” talks about budgeting, saving, and traveling in a way that won’t put you to sleep, and also includes interviews with musicians, actors, chefs, and entrepreneurs.
+Plus, it’s proof that even now (as a millennial) you can save.

 The Money Nerds

-Host Whitney Hansen takes a relatable approach to chatting money with Millennials.
-From setting financial goals to strategies for (affordable) self-care, “The Money Nerds” offers digestible advice in a conversational and fun way.
-Hansen tells the financial success stories of her guests and also provides personal guidance.
-With a variety of pod formats, from long-form interviews to the quick 5TFs (Five Tip Friday), Hansen has something for everyone.
+We’re crazy for host Whitney Hansen’s relatable approach to discussing money with millennials.
+From setting financial goals to strategies for (affordable) self-care, “The Money Nerds” offers digestible advice in a conversational and fun way that is rare and much needed in ambiguous times.
+Hansen tells the economic success stories of her guests and also provides personal guidance.
+With a variety of pod formats, from long-form interviews to the quick 5TFs (Five Tip Friday), Hansen gives a refreshing take for the younger members of our team but also has something for everyone.

 No list of must-listen podcasts would be complete without an entry from NPR.
-“Planet Money” breaks down current happenings in the economy through narrative stories and interviews with experts who help you better understand issues like rent control, Bitcoin, and even the price of (a bottle of) Coca-Cola.
+And this one certainly tops our list for its fascinating behind-the-scenes takes and often untold stories.
+“Planet Money” breaks down current happenings in the economy through compelling narrative stories and interviews with experts who help you better understand issues like food and farm workers, lives vs. economy, negative oil, and hazard pay.

 The Truth About Money

-Host Ric Edelman is the chairman and co-founder of Edelman Financial Services, as well as a New York Times bestselling author of several books, including one that shares the title of this podcast.
-On “The Truth About Money,” Edelman answers callers’ questions on a wide variety of financial topics and shares his opinion on issues like Social Security, the cost of college, and more.
+When Ric Edelman, the chairman and co-founder of Edelman Financial Services, as well as a New York Times bestselling author of several books, started a podcast, we took notice.
+On “The Truth About Money,” Edelman answers callers’ questions on a wide variety of financial topics and shares his opinion on issues like handling fear, the COVID-19 recession, and more.
+It’s required listening for those of us looking to navigate unclear financial waters ahead.

-We’re sure we missed a few others, so we’d love to hear from you in the comments below.
+Did we miss any of your favorites?
+We’d love to hear from you in the comments below.

 - Which financial podcasts do you subscribe to?

-- What is the best money tip you’ve heard on a podcast?
+- What’s the best money tip you’ve heard on a podcast?

 - What is your must-listen financial podcast?